 Vimeo wants your business!
 Upload heaps of videos, track their progress, and use your content in a more professional way.
 Expensive — but very useful for content creators!

-Share your brand with other people in an inspirational way, learn more about creative content and best practice, and track your analytics.
+Share your brand with other people in an inspirational way, learn more about creating content and best practices, and track your analytics.

 If Twitter is your jam, learn more about how to create a Twitter strategy, create content and use video, track your engagements and more!